 Textiles are a miracle material for shoes!
 With an infinite variety of weaves, colors, patterns and special features, textiles have a special place in footwear design.
 You will find textiles inside and out on footwear and even on the bottoms.
 Man-made polymer fibers such as nylon and polyester are lightweight and durable.
 Lycra is stretchable and cotton canvas is a must for vulcanized construction and has a look all its own.

 Depending on the import rules for your country, textiles are often a higher duty rate.
 Shoes made with 51% textile surface area are sometimes 20%.
 A textile shoe costing less than $12.50 USD will be 20% +.90 duty! (depending on the country of origin).
 However, there is a trick, by molding textile on the sole of the shoe you can avoid the high duty rates!
 Textiles will be reviewed in-depth in their own article.

 Open cell foam is generally softer, these foams are made of Polyurethane plastic.
 This type of foam is commonly known as “KF or KFF” foam.
-This foam is available in different densities and in almost any thickness and color.
-This foam is used in the tongues and collars of shoes.
+Open cell foam is available in different densities and in almost any thickness and color.
+Open cell foam is used in the tongues and collars of shoes.
 Thin sheets of PU foam are used to back fabric in most shoes uppers.
-The PU foam allows the stitches to sink in and gives mesh some extra support while reducing wrinkles.
+PU foam allows the stitches to sink in and gives mesh some extra support while reducing wrinkles.